weaversa/cryptol-course/labs/Demos/SAW/Salsa20/Salsa20.md

   * specifies and verifies a simple bitcount implementation
   * introduces verification of pointer-based implementations
   * describes and motivates a _compositional_ verification of Salsa20
+    (feel free to return to our module and revisit the next part later)
   * offers an extended exercise on proof maintenance for HMAC

 # Uninterpreted Functions